Dirk de Graeff van Polsbroek: Consul and Consul General

-Successfull western diplomat
+Successful western diplomat

-When Switzerland also actively sent a representative to Japan in 1863/64, Aimé Humbert, De Graeff van Polsbroek supported him in negotiations with the Japanese government officials in Edo in order to conclude a bilateral treaty.
+When Switzerland also sent a representative to Japan in 1863/64, Aimé Humbert, De Graeff van Polsbroek supported him in negotiations with the Japanese government officials in Edo in order to conclude a bilateral treaty.
 After Humbert left Japan, De Graeff van Polsbroek represented Switzerland as interim Consul General.
 In 1866 he had also taken over Belgian interests in Japan.
 In the same year he also took over the Prussian representation and reported to chancellor Otto von Bismarck that the wage agreement had come about and that Japanese people were allowed to go abroad in the course of their studies.

 On June 25, 1866, Great Britain, the USA, France and the Netherlands signed a convention on the import and export of goods with Japan.
 De Graeff van Polsbroek signed the contract for the Netherlands.
 In early 1867 the Kingdom of Denmark established diplomatic relations with Japan and handed over its representation to De Graeff van Polsbroek.
 On January 12, 1867, he was able to sign his trade and friendship treaty between the two states, which he had negotiated with Japan.
 In the case of the Kingdom of Denmark, De Graeff van Polsbroek was its first diplomatic representative as early as 1867, because Danish interests were represented by Dutch diplomacy until 1912.
 He was able to negotiate important trade agreements on behalf of Denmark.
 At the same time he also negotiated treaties for the North German Confederation and the German Hanseatic cities.
 They thanked De Graeff van Polsbroek with a golden tobacco box decorated with their coat of arms.